This post may contain affiliate links.

 Hormonal birth control has been shown to raise levels of sex hormone binding globulin.
 Similar to thyroid hormone binding globulin discussed above, SHBG can bind to sex hormones preventing them from exerting their effects on their target cells.

-SHBG has a high affinity to testosterone.
+SHBG has a high affinity for testosterone.
 By binding to testosterone, SHBG lowers the free testosterone that can be used by your cells.
 This reduction in free testosterone is the primary reason why libido is often lower when on the pill.
 Higher levels of SHBG can also lead to estrogen dominance.

 SHBG has been shown to remain elevated long even after the Pill has been discontinued.
 This elevation can lead to sexual dysfunction and low libido even after the Pill has been discontinued!

 The saddest and most serious effect that the hormonal birth control is the risk of infertility after its discontinuation.
-Post birth control amenorrhea is quite common after discontinuing the pill, especially for woman who went on the pill to regulate their cycles.
+Post birth control amenorrhea is quite common after discontinuing the pill, especially for women who went on the pill to regulate their cycles.

 In fact, it’s estimated that 3-6% of women may never see the return of their period post pill.
 And some studies suggest that women with a history of irregular periods are at higher risk of post-pill amenorrhea.